domclick/spring-flow-statemachine/README.md

     3. Key class (it should be possible to fetch item with its state from your store by key of this type)
 2. We think that it should be possible to use not all of the available state (i.e. if your application is in early stages of development), so you should pass subset of allowed states into method `setAvailableStates`
 3. You should provide an implementation of `UnhandledMessageProcessor`.
 It's always possible in distributed system that something will go wrong and we give you the ability to handle this.
-4. You can define several types of handlers for your statemachine:
+4. You can define several types of handlers for your state machine:
     1. `anyBefore` handlers will be executed before any transition
     2. `before` handlers will be executed before concrete transition
-    3. `after` handlers will be executed after concrete transition
+    3. `after` handlers will be executed after the concrete transition
     4. `anyAfter` handlers will be executed after any transition
 5. `from` should be read as "Transition may start at any of these states"
 6. `to` should be read as "and can stop at any of these ones"
 7. `and` is delimiter method between defining several transition rulesets
 8. Create `StateMachine` itself
-9. Configure state machine behaviour rules by providing it with `StateRepository`
+9. Configure state machine behavior rules by providing it with `StateRepository`

 ### Use

-You have 2 ways to interact with statemachine
+You have 2 ways to interact with state machine

 #### Inject StateMachine

-If you choose to inject StateMachine into your service, than you can call `changeState` method.
+If you choose to inject StateMachine into your service, then you can call `changeState` method.
 It returns map of your entity id to `Future` of results of execution

 #### Use event publisher

 You can inject `ApplicationEventPublisher` into your service and send `StateChangedEvent`s there.
-It is type of one-way communication, when you actually don't care about final result.
+It is the type of one-way communication when you actually don't care about the final result.

 ## Requirements